 The high-altitude flight over Gafanha covered nearly 1 km² in total (Figure 5).
-A channel delineating a small island was present in the flight, but it has been masked in the prediction map due to glinting and misclassification caused by the turbid shallow water.
+A channel delineating a small island was masked in the prediction map due to sunglint and misclassification caused by the turbid shallow water.
 Most of the intertidal area has been classified as Magnoliopsida by the model, even though there is discoloration of seagrass blades.
 Only a few pixels have been classified as Chlorophyceae at this scale.
-Furthermore, the area that was classified as Bacillariophyceae in the low-altitude flight remains mostly classified as such in the high-altitude flight, but some pixels of it are now classified as Magnoliopsida.
-The patches of Rhodophyceae are still well classified.
-Spartina sp. was present in the northern part of the flight, near the land, and has been classified either as Magnoliopsida or as Phaeophyceae.
+Furthermore, the area that was classified as Bacillariophyceae in the low-altitude flight remains mostly classified as such in the high-altitude flight, though some pixels were classified as Magnoliopsida.
+Patches of Rhodophyceae were correctly classified.
+In the northern part of the scene, near the land limit, patches of Spartina sp. were misclassified, either as Magnoliopsida or as Phaeophyceae.